lukechn99/github-quickstart/3081W/pattern_factory.md

 The purpose of having a factory is that it can generate objects of different things.
 Use the factory pattern when you have a variety of objects to generate.
 For our project, the factory will generate packages, persons, and drones.

+### Don't use a factory
+if creation logic is simple

+### Use concrete factory
+When there could be an if statement for creation

+### Use a factory method
+if creation logic is tied to specific classes